Breast Lift / Breast Lift + Augmentation

 - Smaller breasts for 6 months healing time

-Potential Surgery Risks and Complications vary from patient to patient depending on a range of factors and the extent of surgical work required.
-Regardless of how remote, the potential risks are listed below are possible.
-Your own research is essential if you are considering surgery.
+All surgical procedures have potential and Inherent Risks and Complications, which vary from patient to patient depending on a range of factors and the extent of surgical work required.
+You must do your own research on any procedure that you are seeking to obtain.
 Following pre and post surgical care and instructions will also reduce your risks.
-See the following potential risks and complications include and not limited to:
+The following include and not limited to:

 - Poor healing or Necrosis (common with smokers)